Charity and Development Work

-In September 2015 there were 164,889 charities in the UK, ranging from small voluntary organisations to large charities with big budgets.
+In March 2018 there were 167,972 registered charities in the UK, ranging from small voluntary organisations to large charities with budgets of £5 million and over.

 Policy research or strategy: following political developments, identifying key stakeholders in the decision-making process at all levels, researching international trends.

 Administration: managing staff and budgets, and volunteer co-ordination (recruitment, training and co-ordination).

 Other areas include HR, government liaison, project management, and logistics.

 - What do I need to gain Graduate Employment?

 That depends on the job you want to do.
 For some roles, such as fundraising, your passion is most important.
 Experience or degrees in areas such as marketing, PR, events, sales and finance is sought after by charities.